May 10, 2018

 For the Design of the Met’s Costume Institute Show, Diller Scofidio + Renfro Channel the Sublime—and Mies

-The Catholic-themed show, opening today, examines the deep connections between contemporary fashion and faith.
+‘Heavenly Bodies: Fashion and the Catholic Imagination,’ opening today, examines the deep connections between contemporary fashion and faith.

 In the spring of 2000, fashion designer Raf Simons debuted a collection he dubbed “Confusion.”
 The show was replete with the rebellious poetics that have since become Simons’s hallmark: heavy knits, clerical collars, black, floor-length cassocks.
 Some of the models emerged from a silver DeLorean that slowly wound its way across the stage.
 Simons, who grew up Catholic, later recounted, “It was about memory, but also a settlement. . . .
 The collection represented a restriction that I tried to free myself of.”

 Simons’s cassock is one of more than 150 ensembles on display at the Metropolitan Museum of Art’s latest Costume Institute exhibition, themed on fashion’s complex relationship with the Catholic faith, and vice versa.
 Like Simons, Heavenly Bodies: Fashion and the Catholic Imagination exerts an artistic license in examining an unequivocally earthly pursuit—contemporary fashion—through the lens of the sublime.